telefonicaid/fiware-orion/doc/manuals-ld/installation-guide.md

 ## Kubernetes

-For running Orion-LD on [Kubernetes](https://kubernetes.io/) we provide a [Helm-Chart](https://github.com/FIWARE/helm-charts/tree/main/charts/orion).
-More detailed information for configuration and load-numbers, can be found at the [Loadtest-Repository](https://github.com/FIWARE/orion-loadtest).
+To run Orion-LD on [Kubernetes](https://kubernetes.io/) a [Helm-Chart](https://github.com/FIWARE/helm-charts/tree/main/charts/orion) is provided.
+More detailed information for configuration and load-numbers can be found at the [Loadtest-Repository](https://github.com/FIWARE/orion-loadtest).